 Skip to content

-How to Get Rid of Pantry Moths & prevent them: 9 easy ways
+How to Get Rid of Pantry Moths & Prevent Them: 9 Easy Ways

-Easy ways to get rid of Pantry Moths from your house
+Easy ways to eradicate Pantry Moths

 Plodia Interpunctella commonly referred to as pantry moth is one of the most problematic pests infesting stored food products.
 These include all cereal products, pet foods, birdseed, nuts, dried milk, dried fruits, and whole grains.
 They exist in the house in different stages of life, and getting rid of them can be challenging.